cdebotton/mgmt/readme.md

 ### php
 - Laravel 3.2

 	- Authorized Zend Acl Bundle

 	- Anbu for diagnostics

 	- Swiftmailer for notifications

 	- Debug, a custom bundle for debugging objects/arrays.

 ### javascript
 - RequireJS for async loading and compilation

 	- text! plugin

-	- almond.js for minification AMD library.
+	- almond.js for minificatio	n AMD library.

 - jQuery to power backbone.

 	- jQuery.animation for CSS3 animations.

 	- jQuery.cookie for storing user tokens.

 	- Mousetrap for complex keypress events.

 - Raphael.js

 	-Morris.js for graphing

 - Backbone 0.9.9

 	- BackboneRelational 0.7.0 (Custom AMD Fork)

 - CoffeeScript

 - Handlebars.js for templating

-- Underscore.js to power backbone, heavily used within modules The JavaScript framework makes use of the `JST` and `namespace` patterns.
+- Underscore.js to power backbone, heavily used within modules

+The JavaScript framework makes use of the `JST` and `namespace` patterns.
 All modules are globally namespaced in a structure that mirrors the folder structure, all templates are compiled in one AMD Module.

 ### sass